 Essian camp is in the Shekhan area, Northern Iraq.
-There are around 15,000 Yazidi IDPs living there since 2014 when ISIS terrorists invaded Sinjar district.
-They are unwilling to home because it is still not safe for them to do so – even after five years.
+There are around 15,000 Yazidi IDPs living there since 2014, when ISIS terrorists invaded the Sinjar district.
+They are unwilling to go home because it is still unsafe for them to do so – even after five years.
 Their homes have been looted or destroyed.
-The clinic is run by the Amar International Charitable Foundation who would welcome donations to help keep these clinics open.
+The clinic is run by the Amar International Charitable Foundation which would welcome donations to help keep these clinics open.

 The little girl standing in front of her tent is 5 years old.
 She has been in the camp for five years.
-Her father was killed by ISIS and her mother fled from her home in Sinjar with her 23 day old baby.
+ISIS killed her father, and her mother fled from her home in Sinjar with her 23-day-old baby.
 They ended up in Essyan and expect to be here for another ten years.